-The Authority notes that, although Arup's recommendation was not conclusive, its judgement was that the expenditure was not unreasonable.
-On this basis the Authority accepts that the item is prudent and efficient.
+For the Draft Report the Authority noted that, although Arup's recommendation was not conclusive, its judgement was that the expenditure was not unreasonable.
+On this basis the Authority accepted that the item is prudent and efficient.
+The Authority proposes no change to this recommendation.